 Due to its highly refined nature, MCTs are considered hypoallergenic for many people.
-Many who have allergies to other coconut derived ingredients find that they don't have problems with MCT oil because the allergenic components of coconut oil have been removed.
+Some who have allergies to other coconut derived ingredients find that they don't have problems with MCT oil because the allergenic components of coconut oil have been removed.

 Treats Various Skin Conditions

 This is probably my favorite reason for using MCT oil in my daily routine and in my products.
 MCTs are great at soothing inflammation caused by conditions like eczema, fungal acne, dandruff, and seborrheic dermatitis.
 This is because many who have these conditions have an overgrowth of a yeast called malassezia in certain areas of the body which can cause itching, flaking, acne, and general suffering.
 This fungus is able to feed on fatty acids found in the skin, the fatty acids in almost all animal and vegetable oils, AND ingredients derived from those fatty acids like common emulsifiers.

 The catch here is that malassezia is a bit of a picky eater, and it can only feed on fatty acids that have a carbon chain length between 11-24 :

 MCTs are outside of this range, so the yeast can't feed on it and cause problems.
 MCTs are one of only three oils that won't feed the yeast.
 The other two are mineral oil and squalane.

 I have a personal vendetta against this yeast because I've always had horrible dandruff.
 I tried almost everything on the market and it wasn't until I came across F.C's blog, SimpleSkincareScience that I learned about malassezia and what it feeds on.
 I finally understood why everything I tried only made the problem worse.
 Most products advertised to fight dandruff contain ingredients that malassezia can feed on.